joshed-io/github-trends/README.md

 KEEN_READ_KEY=zzzzzzzzzzzzzzz
 ```

-Next, modify the list of organizations whose repositories you'd like to track in [jobs/github_trends.rb](jobs/github_trends.rb):
+Next, modify the list of organizations you want to track.
+The list is in [jobs/github_trends.rb](jobs/github_trends.rb), just look for this line:

 ``` ruby
 # add the organizations you'd like to track here